Start your career on the airwaves

 The radio broadcasting industry requires a plethora of different talents and skills in order to function effectively and continue putting out news, entertainment and music onto the airwaves.

 Radio production needs creatives.
 You could start your career as a Radio Broadcast Assistant, with pathways into working as a researcher, a writer, a producer.

 Likewise the technical and operational aspects of radio need a constant influx of talent professionals from broadcast and audio engineers to data analysts and accountants.

 As far as apprenticeships go, there are a couple of different frameworks that employers can and will use to train up apprentices in the sector.
-This includes Broadcast Product Assistant Apprenticeships and Radio Network Technician to name a few.
+This includes Production Assistant (Screen and Audio) and Radio Network Technician to name a few.

 What companies can you look out for?